- In 2020, “Game of Thrones” superfans can visit sets for filming locations in Northern Ireland.

 The economic boost and tourism bump come at a cost to some of the ancient cities that were caught off guard by the influx of visitors.
 One Dubrovnik, Croatia, local told USA Today that “it’s like living in the middle of Disneyland.”

-Click through to read more about tourist scams to watch out for when traveling abroad.
+Before you travel, learn about five tourist scams to watch out for when you’re abroad.

 More on Travel